Rudra1305/Diabetic_Retinopathy_Classification/readme.md

-Absolutely!
-Here's the updated `README.md` with a section for `requirements.txt`:

 ## Diabetic Retinopathy Classification with Flask Frontend

 This project implements a web application for classifying Diabetic Retinopathy (DR) in retinal fundus images using a pre-trained deep learning model and Flask for the backend.